allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 One game changer is definitely when a user changes the subscription rate limit.
 How can we tell something changed?
 Subscription updates are at a different conceptual level from our calculations.

-Every time we attempt to calculate the shares, we sum up currently assigned `max-rate`'s and compare it to current `subscription-rate-limit` and we reset to the default equal share to adjust in case of a difference.
+Every time we attempt to calculate the shares, we sum up currently assigned `max-rate`’s and compare it to current `subscription-rate-limit` and we reset to the default equal share to adjust in case of a difference.

 #### Deployment failure – underlying workload algorithm unstable and fixing it due course